Pithikos/rest-framework-roles/README.md

 class UserViewSet(ModelViewSet):
     serializer_class = UserSerializer
     queryset = User.objects.all()

-    # you can define permissions at the view level
     view_permissions = {
         'create': {'anon': True},  # only anonymous visitors allowed 'list': {'admin': True},